 Nutrients: A source of amino acids, vitamin C, E, B1, and minerals.

-After removing the yellow or pale brown skin, the translucent white flesh will appear in front of your eyes.
-The flesh is the collection of many small juicy segments and each segment contains an inedible seed.
+After removing the yellow or pale brown skin, the translucent white flesh will look like peeled garlic!
+The flesh is a collection of many small juicy segments, and each segment contains an inedible seed.

-This fruit tastes like grapes with a mix of sweet, acidic, and tangy flavors.
+This fruit’s taste is a blend between grapes and grapefruit with a mix of sweet, acidic, and tangy flavors.
 Langsat is an essential component in many traditional medical recipes.
-High vitamin C content helps treat the flu and cold symptoms effectively.
+High vitamin C content helps treat the flu and cold symptoms effectively (2).

 For more information, there is a similar version of langsat – duku.
 However, duku is larger and has thicker flesh.
 You can also try the mixed species of duku and langsat, which is longkong.